Alevism: Social groups

+There is an unofficial division between Alevis in terms of locative origins.
+The 'Village Alevis' (Kizilbash or Köy Aleviliği) are traditionally predominantly rural and acquire identity through the family.
+According to the AABF (German Federation of Alevi Associations), in Kizilbash Alevism, it is sufficient for a person to be considered an Alevi if their mother or father are Alevi.
+The other partition, the 'City Bektashis' (Şehir Bektaşilği) however, are predominantly urban, and formally claim that membership is open to any Muslim.
+The groups are separately organized but subscribe to "virtually the same system of beliefs".

-A Turkish scholar working in France has distinguished four main groups among contemporary Alevis in Turkey.
+A research of the Swedish Research Institute has distinguished four main groups among contemporary Alevis in Turkey.

-The first group, who form a majority of the Alevi population, regard themselves as true Muslims and are prepared to cooperate with the state.
+The first group, who form a majority of the Alevi population, regard themselves as true Muslims and are prepared to cooperate with the secular state.
 It adheres to the way of Jafar as-Sadiq, the Sixth Imam of Shia Islam.
 This group's concept of God is the same as Orthodox Islam, and like their Shia counterparts they reject the first three chosen Caliphs, whom Sunni accept as legitimate, and accept only Ali as the actual and true Caliph.

-The second group, which has the second most following among Alevis, are said to be under the active influence of the official Iranian Shia and to be confirmed adherents of the Twelver branch of Shia Islam and they reject the teachings of Bektashism Tariqa.
+The second group, which has the second most following among Alevis, are said to be under the active influence of the official Shia and to be confirmed adherents of the Twelver branch of Shia Islam and they reject the teachings of Bektashism.
 They follow the Ja'fari jurisprudence and oppose secular state power.

 The third group, a minority belief held by the Alevis, is mainly represented by people who belong to the political left and presumed the Aleviness as an outlook on life rather than a religious conviction by renouncing the ties of Alevism with Twelver Shia Islam.
 The followers of this congregation, who later turned out to support Erdoğan Çınar, hold ritual unions of a religious character and have established cultural associations named after Pir Sultan Abdal as well.
 According to their philosophy, the human being should enjoy a central role reminiscent of the doctrine of Khurramites, and as illustrated by Hurufi phrase of God is Man quoted above in the context of the Trinity.

-The fourth who adopted some aspirations of Christian mysticism, is more directed towards heterodox mysticism and stands closer to the Hajji Bektashi Brotherhood.
+The fourth who adopted some aspirations of Christian mysticism, is more directed towards heterodox mysticism and stands closer to the Bektashi order.
 According to the philosophy developed by this congregation, Christian mystic St Francis of Assisi and Hindu Mahatma Gandhi are better believers of God than many Muslims.